-The Presbyterian Church of England formally selected Tainan to establish the first Western-style high school in Taiwan – Presbyterian Church High School, the predecessor of Chang Jung High School, on September 21st, 1885 (the 11th year of emperor Guangxu of the Qing Dynasty).
+The Presbyterian Church of England had formally selected Tainan to establish the first Western-style high school in Taiwan – Presbyterian Church High School, the predecessor of Chang Jung High School, on September 21st, 1885 (the 11th year of emperor Guangxu of the Qing Dynasty).
 The first principal was Mr. George Ede, and 126 years have passed since then.

-The application was formally submitted to the Ministry of Education in March 1988.
+The application was officially submitted to the Ministry of Education in March 1988.
 The Ministry of Education approved the establishment of Chang Jung College of Engineering in June 1989.
-The board of directors of Chang Jung College of Engineering was established in August the same year and approved for future reference (Tai No.7842620).
-Mr. Kao Yu-Jen, chairman of the Chang Jung High School Alumni Association, was appointed the chairman of Chang Jung College of Engineering.Foundation registration was completed on February 3rd, 1990 (Nan-Yuan-Min-Fa-Deng No.3781).
+The board of directors was established in August and was approved for future references (Tai No.7842620).
+Mr. Kao Yu-Jen, chairman of the Chang Jung High School Alumni Association, was appointed the chairman of Chang Jung College of Engineering.
+The Foundation registration was completed on February 3rd, 1990 (Nan-Yuan-Min-Fa-Deng No.3781).

-In 2001, the board of directors of Chang Jung College of Management got financial crisis.
+In 2001, the board of directors faced a financial crisis.
 It was promptly assisted by Dean Huang Zhao-Sheng of Changhua Christian Hospital.
 He purchased more than 20 hectares of land in the reserved area for NT$1 billion.
-In the following year, he promised to provide financial support to the school, help the development and promote the establishment of the Changhua Christian Medical School into Chang Jung College of Management.
-Chang Jung College of Management was finally approved to be renamed Chang Jung Christian University in academic year 2002 according to Tai (91) Gao (3) Zi Letter No. 91137638 of the Ministry of Education on October 1st, 2002.
+In the following year, he had promised to provide financial support to the school, and help the development and promotion of changing the Changhua Christian Medical School to Chang Jung College of Management.
+This proposal was finally approved in the academic year of 2002 according to Tai (91) Gao (3) Zi Letter No. 91137638 of the Ministry of Education on October 1st, 2002.

-On September 6, 2007, there was a plan “Shalun, the Tainan branch line, Project of Taiwan railway” in Tainan.
-At the end of the next year, The chairman, Yang Si-Hai, of CJCU attended the meeting “The connecting transportation road of the station near CJCU of Shalun, the Tainan branch line, Project ” He provided the 40-meter avenue which is belonged to CJCU for the connecting transportation road.
-The Taiwan railway Administration felt grateful that the station was named by CJCU.
-On January 2, 2011, the "CJCU Station" was officially started.
-On December 23, 2011, CJCU participated meta-evaluation of university institutional evaluation of the Ministry of Education completed in 2011, CJCU got all pass.
+On September 6, 2007, there was a project named “Shalun, the Tainan branch line, of Taiwan railway”.
+At the end of the following year, the chairman, Yang Si-Hai, of CJCU attended the meeting about the Shalun railway, and issued the 40-meter avenue that belonged to CJCU for the purpose of connecting transportation road.
+As a gesture of gratitude, The Taiwan railway Administration named the station after the school, CJCU station.
+On January 2nd, 2011, the "CJCU Station" was officially launched.
+On December 23, 2011, CJCU participated in a meta-evaluation of university institutional evaluation of the Ministry of Education, and the process was completed in 2011, CJCU passed the evaluation

-Through the implementation of local creative activities, CJCU not only promotes the international exchange, connects with other universities which participate in the plan of roots and shoots in the world, and increases the environmental care and international mobility of students and residents.
-On the other hand, Yunus Social Business Center was established in 2017.
-It is the first social business center named after Dr. Muhammad Yunus, a Nobel Peace Prize laureate, in southern Taiwan, but also the second one in our country.
-Dr. Yunus is improving the plight of poor for a long time and those attempts and practices he did have been getting widespread attention and responses around the world.
-In order to develop students to have international mobility and vision, CJCU have developed official connections with universities in many countries, such as Hong Kong, Macao, Indonesia, Malaysia, Vietnam, Philippines, Thailand and other countries before New Southbound Policy.
-CJCU sings the contracts of sister schools with universities in these countries, and has a Joint Dual-degree with Queensland University of Technology.
-The program provides the degree to abroad students.
+Through the implementation of local creative activities, CJCU does not only promote international exchange, but also connect with other universities that contribute to roots and shoots, and increases the conservation of environment and international mobility of students and residents.
+Then, The Yunus Social Business Center was established in 2017.
+It is the first social business center in Southern Taiwan and the second in the entire country, named after Dr. Muhammad Yunus, who was also a Nobel Peace Prize laureate.
+While improving the plight of the poor Dr. Yunus’ attempts and practices have been getting widespread attention and responses all over the world.
+In order for students to develop international mobility and vision, CJCU have developed official connections with many universities in various before the government implement The New Southbound Policy, such as Hong Kong, Macao, Indonesia, Malaysia, Vietnam, Philippines, Thailand and other countries.
+CJCU has also signed a partnership with other universities, and has a Joint Dual-degree with Queensland University of Technology.
+This program is provided for those who seek international education experiences.

-Under the leadership of the board of directors and president, all faculty members and students have worked together in each stage of CJCU from preparation, establishment to renaming, enthusiastically running the school, establishing systems and creating features.
-As of academic year 2019, CJCU has 10 colleges, namely College of Management, College of Health Sciences, College of Humanities and Social Sciences, School of Information and Design, College of Continuing Education, School of Theology, International College of Practice and Education for the Environment, International School of Business, School of Safety and Health Sciences, College of Final Arts, and School of Liberal Arts Education ; in total there are 55 bachelors programs, 20 masters programs, and 1 doctoral program.
-In the 26 years since CJCU was founded, the number of students has grown from 134 to over 10,000.
+Under the leadership of the board of directors and president, all faculty members and students have worked together on each preparation from establishment to renaming, enthusiastically running the school, establishing systems and creating many features.
+Now, CJCU has colleges, namely College of Management, College of Health Sciences, College of Humanities and Social Sciences, School of Information and Design, School of Theology, College of Continuing Education, International College of Practice and Education for the Environment, School of Safety and Health SciencesandCollege of Fine Arts; in total there are 58 bachelors programs, 17 masters programs, and 1 doctoral program.
+Throughout the 28 years since CJCU was founded, the number of students has grown from 134 to over 10,000.